-“The mission of the Greenspace Commission is to preserve, protect, enhance and maintain the open space, both public and private, throughout the Lexington Urban Service Area and Fayette County.”
+“The mission of the Greenspace Trust is to preserve, protect, enhance and maintain the open space throughout the Lexington Urban Service Area and Fayette County.”

 The Lexington-Fayette County Greenspace Commission was established by ordinance in 1990 as a citizen-based advisory group to the Urban County Government to incorporate into policy the preservation, management and enhancement of the County’s unique and special character for the economic, educational and general health, safety and welfare of the public.